igormiktor/arduino-EventManager/README.rst

         gMyEventManager.processEvent();
     }

+This call process one event from the event queue every time it is called.
 The standard usage is to call ``processEvent()`` once in your ``loop()`` function so that one event is handled every time through the loop.
-This is normally more than adequate to keep up with incoming events.
+This is usually more than adequate to keep up with incoming events.
 Events are normally processed in a first-in, first-out fashion (but see the section on `Event Priority`_ below).